Published at

 console.log(answer);

-This approach keeps the model honest by giving it authoritative source material and an explicit instruction to stay within it.
+This approach gives the model less room to answer from unsupported memory by providing authoritative source material and an explicit instruction to stay within it.

 5. Use Structured Outputs to Constrain Generation